 The Presidency of the Council of the European Union rotates among the member states of the EU every six months (January-June, July-December).
 The country holding the Presidency of the Council is responsible for setting the agenda of the Council, chairing the Council Working Groups and all meetings that are not chaired by either the High Representative or the Presidency of the European Council.

 The presidency is expected to accelerate legislative and political decisions and promote common solutions between all Members.
-The presidency is currently (as of January 2018) held by Bulgaria.
+The presidency is currently (as of July 2018) held by Austria.

 The Austrian Presidency of the Council - July-December 2018

 Austria is part of a Trio-Presidency that is made up of Estonia (July-December 2017), Bulgaria (January-July 2018) and Austria (July-December 2018).
-The 18-month-program of the Trio-Presidency - the so called Trio Program - has been approved at the General Affairs Council on the 20th June 2017 and has come into effect on 1st July 2017.
+The 18-month-programme of the Trio-Presidency - the so called Trio Programme - has been approved at the General Affairs Council on the 20th June 2017 and has come into effect on 1st July 2017.

-The Trio Program, which is based on the Strategic Agenda for the Union in times of change from 2014, forms the strategic framework for the work of the three presidencies.
+The Trio Programme, which is based on the Strategic Agenda for the Union in times of change from 2014, forms the strategic framework for the work of the three presidencies.

 Estonia, Bulgaria and Austria will seek to ensure a safe and collaborative way forward for the EU.
 Communication with citizens must be improved and important societal topics such as employment, growth and security should be prioritised.

-The Program is divide into the following five thematic areas:
+The Trio Programme is divided into the following five thematic areas:

 - A Union for Jobs, Growth and Competitiveness